rkapl123/rkapl123.github.io/README.md

 ## useful tips

 Following are links to pages with useful information I've collected during my endeavors.
+### Excel-DNA
+Of course, for creating Excel Addins/Solutions, this is a tool/library you just can't bypass: http://excel-dna.net/

 ### SQL Server XML Queries
 With examples from the ORE DB project: [SQLServerXML](SQLServerXML.md)